Undergraduate Research and Creative Activities Funds

 • All KSU-supported research projects are administered in accordance with established University fiscal procedures and research policies.
 These include all travel regulations, policies relating to the protection of human subjects, and policies related to intellectual property rights.
 All publications and presentations must acknowledge the assistance of Kennesaw State University.

-• Mentors and students are expected to obtain Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) approval prior to collecting any data if the project includes research involving human or animal subjects.
+• PIs and students are expected to obtain Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) approval prior to collecting any data if the project includes research involving human or animal subjects.

 • Students who are not funded the first time they submit are strongly urged to apply again if they can address the reviewers' concerns.